irenenikk/parser-evaluation/README.md

 ## Running experiments

 You need to install the Stanford parser separately in order to run the experiments.
-You can do so from [here](http://nlp.stanford.edu/software/lex-parser.html#Dogit@github.com:irenenikk/parser-evaluation.gitwnload).
-The Berkeley parser is used as a Python package, instructions [here](https://github.com/nikitakit/self-attentive-parser#installation).
-This project uses the NLTK integrations, so make sure to install the correct tokenizers.
+You can do so from [here](http://nlp.stanford.edu/software/lex-parser.htm).
+The Berkeley parser is used as a Python package, and installation instructions are found [here](https://github.com/nikitakit/self-attentive-parser#installation).
+This project uses the NLTK integration, so make sure to install the additional stuff.

 After having installed both parsers, use the following command to convert all sentences in the input folder to SD parses in the output folder: